intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/run-on-k8s.md

 For Spark2.3,
 BigDL ships with a Dockerfile that can be found in the ```kubernetes/dockerfiles/``` directory.

-For Spark2.2,
-BigDL already published pre-built docker images that can be deployed into containers with pods.

 The images are as follows:

 |Component|Image|